wyfapril/CS612HW5-RESTfulApp/README.md

   -> change route to "localhost:8081/allemojis" to view all json data;

-  -> edit route to "localhost:8081/emoji/" + any number from 1-306 to view a large emoji picture by id.
+  -> edit route to "localhost:8081/emoji/" + any number from 1-306 (e.g. localhost:8081/emoji/71) to view a large emoji picture by id.

   (Dockerfile contains "RUN npm install", so npm modules are automatically installed when user runs the command above. server.js is the enter point for this app.)